Agenda

 2.50pm

 Have the rules changes in 2025?
-With Unilever revealing more than 50% of its budget is now spent on social and influencers what does that mean for the future of advertising and media?
-Our panel of advertising experts, influencers and social specialists look to the future.
+With major brands and companies spending more now on social and influencers what does that mean for the future of advertising and media?
+Our panel of advertising experts and social specialists look to the future.

 Lynn Lester